 As you can tell, the process of translating your website content and integrating it back into your site isn’t a simple one.
 But using a multilingual translation solution like Weglot makes it easy as all the steps are automatically taken care of.

 Weglot combines the best of both worlds: human translation and machine translation to give you high-quality translations.
 You can use it to give a fast, first layer of automatic translation of your website, then gain access to professional translators within the Weglot dashboard to fine-tune your most important pages for the best translation output.

 Or, you can use it while working with professional website translation services and have them work on your website using one interface—the Weglot Dashboard.

 Weglot is trusted by 70,000+ website owners for translation management on their WordPress site.

 With Weglot, you can manage all your translations in one place, right from your website dashboard.
 You can translate your content within minutes and then use professional translators who can ensure your content is even more localized.
 It’s that flexible.
 This means you have the choice of using automated or human translation, or a mix of the two.

-With a visual editor and an in-content editor, you can use Weglot to see how your translated content looks in the editing mode and as it would on the live site.
+With a visual editor and an in-content editor, you can use Weglot to see how your translated content looks in the context of your website.
 It’s optimized for multilingual SEO and is simple to install and configure.
-It also means your website translation project will reach a level of automation that means you’ll have very little to do manually.
+It also means your website translation project will reach a level of automation where you’ll have very little to do manually.

 Try Weglot’s 10-day free trial to have a multilingual website in a matter of minutes.